alexisv/blog/docs/_posts/2025-04-18-deploying-a-cluster.markdown

 To start with, I will log in to the Ops Manager VM via ssh.
 I will use the private key that was the pair to the public key used during the [deployment of the Ops Manager OVA](/deephackmode.io/update/2025/04/16/deploying-a-tkgi-foundation.html#deploy-the-tanzu-operations-manager){:target="_blank"}.
 This is the command I used to ssh to the Ops Manager VM.

-{% include codeblock.html code="
+{% include codeblock.html code="ssh -i ssh.key ubuntu@opsmgr.deephackmode.io" %}
-ssh -i ssh.key ubuntu@opsmgr.deephackmode.io
-" %}

 Once logged in to the Ops Manager VM, I will create a file named `env.sh` that will set up environment variables needed to communicate with the Bosh Director.
 Before I do that, I will get the Bosh Commandline Credentials from the Ops Manager.
 This can be retrieved from Ops Manager->Bosh Director tile->Credentials->Bosh Commandline Credentials.
 Add the `export` command at the beginning of the line when you enter it in the file.
 An example of my `env.sh` file is: